mokwathedeveloper/mp3-player/README.md

 Contributions to the project are welcome.
 If you find any issues or want to suggest improvements, please feel free to open an issue or a pull request.

-## License

-A
-A
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.